West Plains R-VII School District

 4. Have a policy to remove barriers to homeless student’s education.

-Additionally, MSIP requirements indicate that school personnel must be notified that the district does have a Homeless Coordinator and be informed of the duties of this position.
+Additionally, MSIP requirements indicate that school personnel must be notified that the district does have a Homeless Liaison and be informed of the duties of this position.
 Amy Ross Ed.D., Director of Special Services, has been board approved as the West Plains R-7 School District’s Homeless and Migrant Liaison.